rogermedico/dictionary/README.md

 # Dictionary

 This project is an English Dictionary that uses the [WordsAPI](https://www.wordsapi.com/) information to display the results.
 It has a random word button and stores the last 10 searches.
+The project is also a PWA that can be installed into browsers and mobile phones.

 ## Requirements